 A. Girls in pre-k through 5th grades may wear plaid jumpers, plaid or navy skorts, plaid or navy shorts, and navy long pants.
+Navy leggings are not considered pants.
 Girls may wear blouses or the monogrammed polo in red or white.

-Girls in $6^{th}$ through $8^{th}$ grades may wear plaid skirts, plaid skorts, and plaid or navy shorts as well as navy long pants.
+Girls in 6th through 8th grades may wear plaid or navy skirts, plaid or navy skorts, and plaid or navy shorts as well as navy long pants.

-Boys in pre-k through eighth grades may wear navy shorts or pants with a red or white monogrammed polo-style shirt, which is purchased from Parker Uniform.
-Girls in pre-k through eighth grades may wear these polo-style shirts as well.
+Boys in pre-k through eighth grades may wear navy shorts or pants with a red or white monogrammed polo-style shirt, which is purchased from Mills School Uniforms.
+Girls in pre-k through eighth grades may wear white or red polo-style shirts, SS or LS with monograms.